Kamran-Riyaz/js-dsa-practice/README.md

 2. **Math & Array-Based Approach**
    Uses Math.max(...array) with array functions to determine the greatest value and optionally handle ties.

+## ✅ Problem 3: Even Numbers

+### Description
+Even numbers between 1 and 50.

+### Approaches

+1. **Conditional Check Approach**
+   Loops through every number in the range and uses an if statement to check if the number is even (i % 2 === 0).

+2. **Optimized Incremental Approach**
+   Starts from the first even number in the range and increases the counter by 2 each time to directly reach the next even number.

 ### Folder Structure